jennifert/jekyll-site/README.md

 Optional, only if your importing from wordpres sor other location:
 <pre><code>sudo gem install jekyll-import</code></pre>

-Also, if your a risktaker, the below command installs a pre release version.
-Pleas enote these are NOT stable.
+Also, if your a risk taker, the below command installs a pre release version.
+Please note these are NOT stable.

 <pre><code>gem install jekyll --pre</code></pre>